Jane Cazneau: Mexican–American War and peace

-Cazneau was sent by President Polk on a secret peace mission to Mexico in 1845; she rode there on horseback.
+Cazneau was sent by President James K. Polk on a secret peace mission to Mexico in 1845; she rode there on horseback.
 With the outbreak of the Mexican–American War, she went to the front, where she witnessed Winfield Scott's capture of the fortress of Vera Cruz in March 1847.
 She was the first female war correspondent in American history, and used the pseudonym "Cora Montgomery" in her writing about the war.
 She helped negotiate the Treaty of Guadalupe-Hidalgo (1848), which included guarantees of property rights to both male and female nonresident landowners.
 While in Mexico, she worked on canal-building expeditions and banking projects.
 At the end of the Mexican–American War she turned her attention to Cuba, and the potential it represented, advocating for its annexation and denouncing its Spanish colonial overlords.
 She later settled at Eagle Pass, a frontier village three hundred miles up the Rio Grande from the Gulf of Mexico, and got to know many of the local Indian chiefs.

 Caribbean

 In 1849, she married William Leslie Cazneau.
 They moved to the Dominican Republic in 1855.
-Despite her earlier sympathies for southern expansionism she disapproved of secession, and was hired by William H. Seward, Lincoln's Secretary of State, to write denunciations of the Confederacy.
+Despite her earlier sympathies for southern expansionism she disapproved of secession, and was hired by William H. Seward, President Abraham Lincoln's Secretary of State, to write denunciations of the Confederacy.
 To her, the war was a serious interruption to further prospects of American expansion in the Caribbean.

 In 1878, she drowned on her way to Santo Domingo, after the steamer Emily B. Souder on which she was travelling was caught in a storm.
 Only two men survived the shipwreck.